puppetlabs/puppet-docs/source/guides/scaling_multiple_masters.markdown

 ### Option 1: Direct agent nodes to the CA Master

-#### Method A: DNS `SRV` Records

-If you are [utilizing `SRV` records for agents](#option-1-dns-srv-records), then you can use the `_x-puppet-ca._tcp.$srv_domain` DNS name to configure clients to point to a single specific CA server, while the `_x-puppet._tcp.$srv_domain` DNS name will be handling the majority of their requests to masters and can be a set of puppet masters without CA capabilities.

-#### Method B: Individual Agent Configuration
+#### Method A: Individual Agent Configuration

 On **every agent node,** you must set the [`ca_server`](/references/latest/configuration.html#ca_server) setting in [`puppet.conf`](/guides/configuring.html) (in the `[main]` configuration block) to the hostname of the server acting as the certificate authority.

 * If you have a large number of existing nodes, it is easiest to do this by managing `puppet.conf` with a Puppet module and a template.
-* Be sure to pre-set this setting when provisioning new nodes - they will be unable to successfully complete their initial agent run if they're not communicating with the correct `ca_server`.
+* Be sure to pre-set this setting when provisioning new nodes --- they will be unable to successfully complete their initial agent run if they're not communicating with the correct `ca_server`.

+#### Method B: DNS `SRV` Records

+If you are [utilizing `SRV` records for agents](#option-4-dns-srv-records), then you can use the `_x-puppet-ca._tcp.$srv_domain` DNS name to configure clients to point to a single specific CA server, while the `_x-puppet._tcp.$srv_domain` DNS name will be handling the majority of their requests to masters and can be a set of puppet masters without CA capabilities.

 ### Option 2: Proxy Certificate Traffic